jakecurran/maven-simple-weather/README.md

 The purpose of the program is merely to aid in the understanding of Maven, specifically Maven in the context of developing a command line application.

-To compile/execute/test, WeatherRetreiver.java must first be supplied with a Dark Sky API key.
+To compile/execute/test, the environment variable `$DARK_SKY_API_KEY` must first be set with an API key attained from https://darksky.net/dev.